alberto-lopov/bachelor-thesis/readme.md

 This repository is a n-gram based language model.
 It is built using graphs as its data structure.

-This system, called GPG - Generative Pre-trained Graph, is composed by a word-language model and a char-level language model.
+This system, called GPG - Generative Pre-trained Graph, is composed by a word-level language model and a char-level language model.

 The purpose of this sistem is to provide suggestions to a user writing a text on spanish.